15 Minutes: Critical response

 Review aggregator website Rotten Tomatoes gives the film an approval rating of 32%, based on reviews from 123 critics, with an average rating of 4.42/10.
 The site's consensus reads: "As critical as it is about sensationalism in the media, 15 Minutes itself indulges in lurid violence, and its satire is too heavy-handed to be effective."
 It holds a 34 out of 100 rating on Metacritic, based on 32 critical reviews, indicating "generally unfavorable" reviews.
-Audiences at CinemaScore gave the film a C+ on a scale of A+ to F.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, calling it "a cynical, savage satire about violence, the media and depravity".
 Ebert wrote, "It doesn't have the polish of Natural Born Killers or the wit of Wag the Dog, but it's a real movie, rough edges and all, and not another link from the sausage factory."

 On the negative side, Stephen Hunter of The Washington Post wrote:

 For a while, as long as it's cops vs. scum, 15 Minutes bangs along pretty spectacularly.
 The contrived script gets Brooks out of the picture fast, so that De Niro and Burns can have a nice male bonding moment or two, if that's the sort of thing that brings tears to your eyes. ...
 But like oh-so-many movies in today's film culture, where nobody ever met a story he could tell, this one becomes so jammed up with subplots it seems to run out of room, space and time. ... it ruins the movie, leaving it without its engine, without its rooting interest, without, really, much of anything going for it.

 Owen Gleiberman of Entertainment Weekly stated: "At the movies, we're now bamboozled into expecting not drama but sensation, and so it's no surprise that the plot of a movie like 15 Minutes is less an end in itself than an excuse, a jumping-off point for showy, contrived, borderline-exploitation sequences that fail to tie together because they're not really there to do anything but sell themselves as money-shot thrills. ...
 15 Minutes is a glum and sadistic mess."